meshcloud

 Integration

-meshStack supports project creation, configuration, user management and SSO for Kubernetes clusters.
-Our Kubernetes integration is distribution-independent and is purely based on "vanilla" upstream Kubernetes services.
-Operators should be able to successfully integrate any Kubernetes distribution of their chosing as long as it has the required APIs and configuration options available.
+Our Kubernetes integration is generally distribution-independent and is purely based on "vanilla" upstream Kubernetes services.
+Platform Operators should be able to successfully integrate any Kubernetes distribution of their chosing as long as it has the required APIs (described below) and configuration options available.

 Integration Overview